Skip to content

 df_monitor_checker_name Monitor name

-df_monitor_checker_value_dumps Abnormal value when the event occurs (JSON serialized)
+df_monitor_checker_value_dumps Abnormal value at event generation (JSON serialized)

-df_monitor_checker_value_with_unit Abnormal value when the event occurs (optimal unit)
+df_monitor_checker_value_with_unit Abnormal value at event generation (optimal unit)

-df_monitor_checker_ref Monitor association, only associated with fields related to the DQL statement in the detection configuration
+df_monitor_checker_ref Monitor association, only related to fields associated with the DQL statement configured in detection

-df_monitor_checker_event_ref Monitor event association, only associated with fields related to df_dimension_tags and df_monitor_checker_id
+df_monitor_checker_event_ref Monitor event association, only related to df_dimension_tags and df_monitor_checker_id

-df_monitor_ref_key Self-built inspection association Key, used for correspondence with self-built inspections
+df_monitor_ref_key Self-built inspection association key, used to correspond with self-built inspections

-df_fault_id Failure ID of this round, which takes the value of the df_event_id of the first failure event
+df_fault_id Fault ID for this round, taken as the df_event_id of the first fault event

-df_fault_status Failure status of this round, redundant field of df_status, df_sub_status, marking whether it is OK, values:
+df_fault_status Fault status for this round, redundant field of df_status and df_sub_status, indicating whether it's OK, possible values:

-df_fault_start_time Start time of the failure in this round.
+df_fault_start_time Start time of the fault in this round.

-df_fault_duration Duration of the failure in this round, unit: seconds (from df_issue_start_time to this event)
+df_fault_duration Duration of the fault in this round, unit: seconds (from df_issue_start_time to the current event)

 df_event_detail Event detection details